Tornadoes in Upstate New York?

 What Is A Tornado?

-A tornado is a thin, fiercely rotating column of air that reaches the ground from the base of a thunderstorm.
-Tornadoes are hard to see unless they form a condensation funnel of water droplets, dust, and debris.
-By the way, the funnel must reach the ground to be called a tornado.
-If it doesn’t it’s called a funnel cloud.
+A tornado is a thin, fiercely rotating column of air that forms at the base of a thunderstorm and reaches the ground.
+It is often difficult to see unless it creates a condensation funnel composed of water droplets, dust, and debris.
+A funnel must reach the ground to be considered a tornado.
+If the funnel only occurs above the ground and never touches it, meteorologists consider it a funnel cloud.

-Believe it or not, tornadoes are the most violent of all atmospheric storms.
-Capable of furious destruction, they can reach speeds of up to 300 mph.
-They destroy buildings, uproot trees, and throw vehicles hundreds of yards.
-They can even drive straw into trees!
+Believe it or not, tornadoes are the most violent atmospheric storms.
+They can cause furious destruction and reach speeds of up to 300 mph.
+Tornadoes can cause a lot of damage.
+They destroy homes and buildings, throw vehicles and ATVs far away, and knock down trees and telephone poles.

 Am I Covered for Tornadoes on My Insurance?

-Meteorology is a fascinating subject.
-And with changing weather patterns and climate change, it’s never been more important.
-Our thanks to all the weather professionals who study it and then warn us of the dangers of oncoming storms.
-We appreciate your work!
+With inconsistent weather patterns and climate change, it’s never been more important to understand the types of natural disasters that can occur.
+We give our thanks to all of the metiorologists who study it and warn us of the dangers the oncoming storms can cause.
+We appreciate your dedication and work!

 Until next time,